stackbill/docs/docs/volume-snapshot/creating-template-from-a-volume.md

 ---
-title: Creating Template From a Volume
+title: Creating Template
-sidebar_label: Creating Template From a Volume
+sidebar_label: Creating Template
 ---

-## Creating Template From a Volume in StackBill CMP
+### Creating Template From a Volume in StackBill CMP

 - click on the **Virtual Resources** dropdown below the DashBoard icon, which is available in the top left corner.
 From the dropdown, click on **Snapshot** option.